chr0nzz/ntfy-adapter/README.md

     # icon: sh-ntfy
     widget:
       type: customapi
-      # change to your adapter ip and NTFY topic #
+      # change to your adapter ip and NTFY topic or
+      # group them by separating them with a comma (e.g., media,alerts)
       url: http://<ADAPTER_IP>:5000/notifications?topic=<YOUR_TOPIC>
       display: dynamic-list
       refreshInterval: 5000